A lot or a little?

-Parents need to know that Ashes is the final book in Laurie Halse Anderson's Seeds of America trilogy about the American Revolution.
+Parents need to know that Ashes is the final book in Laurie Halse Anderson's The Seeds of America trilogy about the American Revolution.
 Violence is mostly from military action.
 Blood, injuries, and the horrors of war are occasionally mentioned but aren't gory or described in detail.
-Characters are in peril, either from battle or being returned to slavery.
+Characters are in peril, either from battle or from being returned to slavery.
 There's one kiss, and feelings of attraction and affection are mentioned.
-There's a lot of educational value, especially in lesser-known aspects of the Revolutionary War such as women's roles alongside armies and government policies and promises about freedom for former slaves who served in the war.
+It has a lot of educational value, especially in lesser-known aspects of the Revolutionary War, such as women's roles alongside armies, and government policies and promises about freedom for former enslaved people who served in the war.
 Isabel and Curzon struggle with choosing sides and maintaining their friendship when they disagree about what to do.
-Overall the messages are wary but hopeful about a better future for a brand-new country and for Isabel and Curzon to be able to live in freedom and without fear.
+Overall, the messages are wary but hopeful about a better future for a brand-new country and for Isabel and Curzon to be able to live in freedom and without fear.

 What's the story?